 - Click into the /plugins folder to view all of your plugins.

-- You can now rename them one at a time to disable them.
+- Rename them one at a time to disable them.
 As you rename them one at a time, load your site to see if that plugin was the one causing the issue.

 - Once you find out which plugin is the culprit, contact the developer directly.
 All WordPress.org hosted plugins and themes have a support forum.